SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 \Any steps like permissions or roles that the user should have for configuring the collection steps\

-## Collection cofiguration and app installation
+## Collection configuration and app installation

 \This section instructions for collecting logs, metrics, or logs and metrics.
 You can also give link to collection docs if they are hosted publicly.
 Include a diagram, as appropriate.
 For an example, see [Collection process for GCP services](https://help.sumologic.com/07Sumo-Logic-Apps/06Google/Google_App_Engine/01Collect-Logs-for-the-Google-App-Engine-App#Collection_process_for_GCP_services).\